This topic tells you about how VMware Tanzu Application Service for VMs (TAS for VMs) secures the containers that host app instances on Linux.

 In summary, the cgroup shares are the minimum guaranteed CPU share that the process can get.
 This limitation becomes effective only when processes on the same host compete for resources.

-This section provides an overview of container networking and describes how TAS for VMs admins customize container network traffic rules for their deployment.
+Learn about container networking and how TAS for VMs admins customize container network traffic rules for their deployment.

 A host VM has a single IP address.
 If you configure the deployment with the cluster on a VLAN, as VMware recommends, then all traffic goes through the following levels of network address translation, as shown in the diagram below.